nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 ### Understanding Metadata Flow

 Each operator in the workflow has an associated {cpp:class}`~holoscan::MetadataDictionary` object.
 At the start of each operator's {cpp:func}`~holoscan::Operator::compute` call this metadata dictionary will be empty (i.e. metadata does not persist from previous compute calls).
-When any call to {cpp:class}`~holoscan::InputContext::receive` data is made, any metadata also found in the input message will be merged into the operator's local metadata dictionary.
+When any call to {cpp:func}`~holoscan::InputContext::receive` data is made, any metadata also found in the input message will be merged into the operator's local metadata dictionary.
 The operator's compute method can then read, append to or remove metadata as explained in the next section.
-Whenever the operator emits data via a call to {cpp:class}`~holoscan::OutputContext::emit` the current status of the operator's metadata dictionary will be transmitted on that port alonside the data passed via the first argument to the emit call.
+Whenever the operator emits data via a call to {cpp:func}`~holoscan::OutputContext::emit` the current status of the operator's metadata dictionary will be transmitted on that port alonside the data passed via the first argument to the emit call.
 Any downstream operators will then receive this metadata via their input ports.

 ### Working With Metadata from Operator::compute

 Within the operator's {cpp:func}`~holoscan::Operator::compute` method, the {cpp:func}`~holoscan::Operator::metadata` method can be called to get a shared pointer to the {cpp:class}`~holoscan::MetadataDictionary` of the operator.
-The metadata dictionary provides a similar API to a `std::unordered_map` (C++) where the keys are strings (`std::string` for C++) and the values can store any object type (via a C++ {cpp:type}`~holoscan::MetadataObject` holding a `std::any`).
-Templated {cpp:func}`~holoscan::MetadataObject::get` and {cpp:func}`~holoscan::MetadataObject::set` method are provided as demonstrated below to allow directly setting values of a given type without having to explicitly work with the internal {cpp:type}`~holoscan::MetadataObject` type.
+The metadata dictionary provides a similar API to a `std::unordered_map` (C++) or `dict` (Python) where the keys are strings (`std::string` for C++) and the values can store any object type (via a C++ {cpp:type}`~holoscan::MetadataObject` holding a `std::any`).

 `````{tab-set}
 ````{tab-item} C++
+Templated {cpp:func}`~holoscan::MetadataObject::get` and {cpp:func}`~holoscan::MetadataObject::set` method are provided as demonstrated below to allow directly setting values of a given type without having to explicitly work with the internal {cpp:type}`~holoscan::MetadataObject` type.

 ```cpp

 // Receiving from a port updates operator metadata with any metadata found on the port